 If a product isn’t selling, some companies will try to reinvent it by adding features rather than addressing the core issue.
 But the time spent trying to reinvent should be spent correcting.

 Consider the homepage of Google compared to Bing or Yahoo.
 Google is by far the simplest yet the infrastructure that lets Google produce results that make it the number one search engine is complex.
-And Google is by far the most popular.

 Features are hype and distraction.
 Customers prefer a product that works effortlessly and simple solutions are the most sought after.